-In particular I found myself uncomfortable with an approach to decolonization which appeared to represent it almost exclusively as a political process, culminating in political independence.
-Economic colonization as well as cultural colonization, both surely necessary dimensions in addressing legacies of colonialism appeared to have little importance in Enwezor’s model of decolonization.
+In particular, I found myself uncomfortable with an approach to decolonisation which appeared to represent it almost exclusively as a political process, culminating in political independence.
+Economic colonisation as well as cultural colonisation, both surely necessary dimensions in addressing legacies of colonialism, appeared to have little importance in Enwezor’s model of decolonisation.

-Furthermore, if as Enwezor implied, decolonization began in earnest after the second world war, then surely decolonization could not be presented as a framework to interpret modern African art preceding this date.
+Furthermore, if as Enwezor implied, decolonisation began in earnest after the second world war, then surely decolonisation could not be presented as a framework to interpret modern African art preceding this date.

-Principally these challenges can be summarized as: i) the distinct nature of colonization experienced by South Africa (4); and ii) the fact that the demise of settler rule in South Africa occurred decades after most other African countries attained independence.
+Principally these challenges can be summarised as: i) the distinct nature of colonisation experienced by South Africa; and ii) the fact that the demise of settler rule in South Africa occurred decades after most other African countries attained independence.

 Understanding the choices arising from an anti-colonial struggle enables one to ask: where am I in this historical process; and do I have any choice in determining my identity?

-I am mindful of the generalized nature of these comments on decolonization, as well as the fact that this represents a line of enquiry that I am still grappling with.
-Moreover I am mindful of the nature of this gathering and the need to link my thoughts on decolonization to the visual arts.
+I am mindful of the generalised nature of these comments on decolonisation, as well as the fact that this represents a line of enquiry that I am still grappling with.
+Moreover I am mindful of the nature of this gathering and the need to link my thoughts on decolonisation to the visual arts.